Berkshire Byways (Excerpt)

 The Manhattan couple aimed to purchase the painted-brick dwelling as a country escape, but the family that had owned it since the 1930s fretted that the landmark, along with its pair of rickety barns and poignantly dilapidated redbrick summer kitchen in the backyard, would be in danger of rude modernizations once the nearly two-acre property changed hands.
 A number of potential buyers had made generous offers—all were rejected.
 Shostak, an interior designer, and Fitt, an aesthete who works in investment banking, finally won out, convincing the sellers that they would be conscientious stewards.

 After more than a decade of labor, Hillstead’s restoration is nearly complete.
 Its brick exterior is painted in a smart shade of white, new shutters swing easily from original iron hinges, and the scullery pipe that previously had emptied into a crawl space has been dealt with.
 Yet the regeneration continues.
-Next on the agenda: an expansion of the cramped kitchen (“the only part of the house that was mucked up over the centuries,” Shostak says), to be followed eventually by a rehabilitation of the historic summer kitchen, right down to its original set kettle.

 “If we were to do it all over again,” Fitt concedes, “I’d want a smaller place on a larger piece of property.
 But we felt at home here, right when we opened the front door.
 It’s not the most important Federal house around here, but to my eye it is the most sublime.”